 Electronic court case management systems are access controlled.
-Local court managers control restricted and relevant access.
+Restricted and relevant access is controlled by local court managers.
 The system is updated as cases progress through the courts.

 Processing by the Criminal Courts

 Criminal court cases invariably involve a substantial amount of personal data in respect of accused persons, alleged victims, witnesses and any other persons involved in any case.
 This could include information about allegations of criminal conduct, juror details (including information from the electoral register), medical histories, occupations, benefit entitlements, social habits, property disputes, compensation claims, financial affairs, family matters: potentially any aspect of life could be referenced in a court hearing.